p-recs/2019/index.md

 layout: default
 ---

+The P-RECS'19 workshop will be held as a full-day meeting at [ACM HPDC 2019](http://hpdc.org/2019/) in Phoenix, Arizona, USA on June 24th, 2019.
+This year, HPDC runs under the [ACM Federated Computing Research Conference](https://fcrc.acm.org/).
+This large federated conference will assemble 11 affiliated conferences and will provide excellent opportunities for interdisciplinary networking and learning.

-This workshop will focus heavily on practical, actionable aspects of reproducibility in broad areas of computational science and data exploration, with special emphasis on issues in which community collaboration can be essential for adopting novel methodologies, techniques and frameworks aimed at addressing some of the challenges we face today.
-The workshop will bring together researchers and experts to share experiences and advance the state of the art in the reproducible evaluation of computer systems, featuring contributed papers and invited talks.
+P-RECS workshop focuses heavily on practical, actionable aspects of reproducibility in broad areas of computational science and data exploration, with special emphasis on issues in which community collaboration can be essential for adopting novel methodologies, techniques and frameworks aimed at addressing some of the challenges we face today.
+The workshop brings together researchers and experts to share experiences and advance the state of the art in the reproducible evaluation of computer systems, featuring contributed papers and invited talks.

 ## Topics